ali44ashhad/LMS/README.md

 ### Backend
 1. Set NODE_ENV to 'production'
-2. Use a production MongoDB instance
+2. Use MongoDB Atlas for production database
 3. Set secure JWT_SECRET
-4. Deploy to platforms like Heroku, Railway, or DigitalOcean
+4. Deploy to platforms like Railway, Render, or DigitalOcean

 ### Frontend
 ```bash